A brief explanation of why we do not sign Non-Disclosure Agreements (NDAs)

 Our whole efforts is to find a suitable solution provider that would best fit your needs, and NDA represents a huge obstacle with restricted elbow-room.

-In light of the above, we would request you to kindly reconsider.
+If not signing an NDA is a deal-breaker, in light of the above explanation, we would request you to kindly reconsider.
 We are always happy to take a call to explain further if you would like to speak.
 Click here to schedule a call.